 A crucial part of the production process is to ensure that the audio tracks are properly edited.
 This means that unwanted sounds are removed, and that the desired parts are working together to their best effect.
 Effective editing will typically have a significant impact on the finished sound of your production.

-With respect to the often contentious topic of pitch correction, it is Allister’s personal practice to exercise pitch correction in such a way that it is transparent, not glaring.
-Rarely will he use an automatic correction plug-in, but rather manually examine pitch and use judgement to choose where and by how much to adjust your performance.
+With respect to the often contentious topic of pitch correction, it is my typical practice to exercise pitch correction in such a way that it is transparent, not glaring.
+Rarely will I use an automatic correction plug-in – unless it supports the sound you’re after – but rather manually examine pitch and use judgement to choose where and by how much to adjust your performance.

-Whether you supply recorded tracks or record them with us, be sure to discuss editing requirements to be fully aware of the steps we’ll undertake to finish your project.
+Whether you supply recorded tracks or record them with me, we’ll be sure to discuss editing requirements so that you’re fully aware of the steps we’ll undertake to finish your project.

 Check out the Testimonials to see what Allister has been able to offer other songwriters and artists.